-Got a party to plan for a kid with a cold-weather birthday?
+Got a party to plan for a kid with a winter birthday?
 We’re here to help get those creative juices flowing with ideas for kids who like to bake or play sports, and everything in between.
 We even have parties that bring the fun to you!
 Read on to get the planning started.

 For Those in Constant Motion